LaurentVeyssier/Route-planner-algorithm/README.md

 The algorithm outputs the shortest travelling distance and the shortest route (ordered sequence of traversed locations).

-I implement 3 different algorithms in the py file.
+I implement 4 different algorithms in the py file.
 - Calculation of the shortest route using Dijkstra Dynamic programming algorithm
 - Calculation of the shortest route using Uniform Cost algorithm
 - Calculation of the shortest route using A* optimal algorithm used for route planning
+- Calculation of the shortest route using dynamic programming and Bellman equation

-While the A* algorithm only produces the shortest path, the Uniform cost algorithm returns all possible paths and select the shortest.
+While the A* algorithm outputs the shortest path, the Uniform cost algorithm returns all possible paths and select the shortest.
 This adds a functionality as it allows to select the second best alternative route just like in an existing route planner.
 This can of course also be implemented for A*.

 # A* algorithm